Saturday 28 December 1940

 American Homefront: All aliens within the United States are required to register with the government.
-About 5 million register.
+About 5 million people register as required.

 Warner Bros. releases "Santa Fe Trail," a rousing pre-Civil War actioner directed by Michael Curtiz about the insurrection led by abolitionist John Brown.
-This is one of two wartime film in which Ronald Reagan and Errol Flynn appear together (the other is "Desperate Journey" (1942)).
-Also appearing is Alan Hale, the Skipper's father (from Gilligan's Island).
+This is one of two wartime films in which Ronald Reagan and Errol Flynn appear together (the other is "Desperate Journey" (1942)).
+Also appearing is Alan Hale, (the father of Skipper from Gilligan's Island).
 Raymond Massey absolutely walks away with "Santa Fe Trail," playing a messianic, demented John Brown who feels a personal calling to free the slaves.
 Why it is named "Sante Fe Trail," incidentally, is one of those enduring mysteries, though the trail does kind of feature in the early parts of the film.
 This film marked a major step up in Ronald Reagan's career after he blew out the stops in "Knute Rockne, All-American" as George Gip.

 |Ronald Reagan and Errol Flynn in "Santa Fe Trail," released 28 December 1940.|

 December 6, 1940: Hitler's Cousin Gassed